trOnk12/rijksmusem/documentation/README.md

 ### cacheAssetsHint property

-If true then the user expects that the audio media files are cached by the player.
+If true then the user expects that the audio/video media files are cached by the player.
 This is a hint so the AdPlayer implementation may or may not take it into consideration.
 If the property is set to true and the player in use is the *internal player* the SDK will start downloading the assets one by one.
 The ideal way of using the cache is waiting for all the assets to be downloaded, otherwise
 enqueue should be enough for your needs.
 In the case that you still decide to play the ads before the download is complete, it will cancel the rest of the downloads, and the playback will fallback on enqueue/load depending
 on the selected settings.
 The playback will be instant because the already downloaded data is used right away.